 Select each data bar separately and insert a picture one by one for all the bars.

 I always love to create interactive charts and for this time I want to convert this PICTOGRAPH into a chart in which we can use data in an dynamic way.
+Just like below.

 Look at the below data where we have same company’s employees data, but department wise and we need to create a dynamic chart here which we can operate with option button.